 4. A maximum of 15 credit hours may be taken at another accredited institution.
-This coursework must conform to the limitations stated in 2 and 3 (above) and must have prior approval of the principal adviser.
-See Transfer Credit policy.
+This coursework must conform to the limitations stated in 2 and 3 (above), meet the requirements of the Transfer Credit policy (http://ecatalog.buffalostate.edu/graduate/academic-requirements/transfer-credit), and have the prior approval of the principal adviser.

 5. Only grades of B or better will be accepted as transfer credit.
-An official transcript showing transfer credit must be submitted to the Graduate School.
+An official transcript showing transfer credit must be submitted to the Graduate Studies Office.

 6. Coursework (including transfer credit) must be completed within the six-year period immediately preceding the date of completion of the program.

 7. A maximum of 6 credit hours of independent study may be included in the program.